 - Care Notes - Hospice family members are mailed "Care Notes" about grief and the grief process every other month.

-- Men’s Coffee Support Group - Resuming Tuesday, April 12 - This group is for men who are widowed and meets every Tuesday at 8:00 a.m. at Riverside Family Restaurant, 1317 E. Mary Street in Ottumwa.
+- Men’s Coffee Support Group - This group is primarily for men who are widowed and meets every Tuesday at 8:00 a.m. at Riverside Family Restaurant, 1317 E. Mary Street in Ottumwa.
 The group provides a great place to meet other men who have experienced a similar loss.
-Men are welcome to come for coffee or breakfast and to talk.
+Come for coffee or breakfast and to talk.

-- Walk and Talk Support Group - Resuming Thursday, April 21 - This group is open to anyone who is grieving.
+- Walk and Talk Support Group - This group is open to anyone who is grieving.
 Bereavement is one of life's most stressful events.
 To keep stress from building up and to increase your body's production of endorphins (brain chemicals that enhance feelings of well-being), you need to do some "body work."
 Walking is one of the easiest forms of exercise that helps fight depression and brings increased health benefits.
-The group meets every Thursday at 9:00 a.m. at Quincy Place Mall, in front of the former JC Penney store.
+The group meets every Thursday at 9:00 a.m. in front of the former JC Penney store at Quincy Place Mall in Ottumwa.
 After walking, refreshment time at South Hy-Vee provides a further opportunity for socializing.